LavaMoat/cytoplasm/README.md

 the membrane is intended to support any type of javascript object (TypedArray instances, objects with prototype chains, Proxy instances). empty values (`null`, `undefined`) and non-object values (number, string) are passed through un-wrapped.
 Primordials (`Object`, `Object.prototype`, etc) are also passed through unwrapped.

 ##### set distortions per-object
+distortions are hooks into interactions with objects across MembraneSpace boundaries.
+The distortions are set at the object's origin MebraneSpace.
+The distortions are applied when the object is referenced in another MembraneSpace.
+The distortions are not applied in the origin MembraneSpace, as the object is a raw (unwrapped) reference there.
+The distortions will not be applied in MembraneSpaces that specify the option `{ dangerouslyAlwaysUnwrap: true }`.

 distortions can be set in two ways:
 - via the default handler for the MembraneSpace via the `createHandler` option.
 - overridden for a specific reference via the `membraneSpace.handlerForRef` WeakMap.